 font: the font the character belongs to.

-depth: the character box dimensions, in design size units.
+depth: the character box dimensions, in design size units (but see Freezing).

-italic-correction: the character’s italic correction, in design size units.
+italic-correction: the character’s italic correction, in design size units (but see Freezing).
 TeX uses this value for regular characters followed by the command

 \/, and also in math mode for superscript placement.